 The cost of treatment can also quickly add up to overwhelm a victim’s finances, especially if surgical intervention is necessary.
 Those suffering from back and neck injuries may also need to receive steroid injections, take pain medication, and undergo months of physical therapy, all of which is covered by workers’ compensation benefits.

 Suffering an injury while at work can leave employees feeling helpless and overwhelmed.
-At Hasner Law, we dedicate ourselves to helping our clients receive the compensation they deserve, so if you sustained a back or neck injury at work, please contact an experienced Savannah workers’ compensation attorney at Hasner Law by calling 912-234-2334 today.
+At Hasner Law PC, we dedicate ourselves to helping our clients receive the compensation they deserve, so if you sustained a back or neck injury at work.